top of page

 3. Remove the center rubber plug and clean the area

-4. Identify cam position and choose proper arm placement
+4. Identify the cam position and choose proper arm placement

-5. Insert tool with arms fully extended and rod flush
+5. Insert the tool with arms fully extended and the rod flush

-6. Seat tool on shaft nub and tighten arms evenly
+6. Seat the tool on the shaft nub and tighten the arms evenly

 7. Use a 9/16" wrench or ratchet to extract the impeller

-8. Finish removal by hand and release tool
+8. Finish removal by hand and release the tool

-9. Inspect shaft and housing for wear or damage
+9. Inspect the shaft and housing for wear or damage

-10. Clean O-ring groove, housing face, and lid
+10. Clean the O-ring groove, housing face, and lid

-11. Lubricate impeller, shaft, and bore with water-soluble grease
+11. Lubricate the impeller, shaft, and bore with water-soluble grease

-13. Seat O-ring and reinstall lid using an X pattern
+13. Seat the O-ring and reinstall the lid in an X pattern

-14. Open through-hull valve and restore water flow
+14. Open the through-hull valve and restore water flow

 Mechanic Insight

-On large marine diesels like the 12V92 Detroit, impeller removal is not just about pulling it out — it’s about protecting the pump.
-Improper technique can score the housing, damage the shaft, or compromise the ceramic seal during reinstall.
-Centered force during removal and controlled installation are what keep the system reliable.
+On a big marine diesel like the 12V92, impeller removal isn't just about getting it out.
+It's about protecting the pump on the way.
+Bad technique can score the housing, nick the shaft, or wreck the ceramic seal during reinstall.
+Centered force coming out and controlled pressure going back in are what keep the system reliable.

-Why is impeller removal difficult on a Detroit Diesel 12V92?
-The pump is mounted at the rear of the engine with limited clearance, making tool positioning and even pressure harder to achieve.
+Why removal is harder on a 12V92.
+The pump is mounted at the rear of the engine with limited clearance, which makes tool positioning and even pressure tougher to get right.

-Why do you position the puller arms 90° off the cam?
-Placing the arms in the widest sections allows them to fully engage without binding, ensuring a centered and balanced pull.
+Why you place the puller arms 90 degrees off the cam.
+Setting the arms in the two widest sections lets them fully engage without binding, for a centered, balanced pull.

-What happens if you start with the tool partially closed?
-You risk pinching the impeller unevenly, which can cause binding or damage during extraction.
+What happens if you start with the tool partially closed.
+You risk pinching the impeller unevenly, which causes binding or damage on the way out.
+Start with the arms fully extended and the rod flush.

-Why is it important to inspect the shaft after removal?
-Any scoring, dents, or debris can prevent proper reinstall and lead to premature wear or seal damage.
+Why you inspect the shaft after removal.
+Any scoring, dents, or debris will fight a clean reinstall and lead to premature wear or seal damage.

-Why should you avoid hammering the impeller back in?
-Hammering can damage the ceramic seal beneath the impeller, leading to leaks and pump failure.
+Why you never hammer the impeller back in.
+There's a ceramic seal beneath the impeller, and impact can crack it, which leads to leaks and pump failure.
+Wiggle and press instead.

 Full Transcript